Kasbah Mosque, Marrakesh: The minbar

 Much like the minbar at the Koutoubia Mosque, the minbar of the Kasbah Mosque originally emerged from behind the doors and moved forward on its own with the help of an unknown mechanism.
 This mechanism was gone, or no longer functional, by the end of the 16th century.
 The minbar itself, which has suffered over time but is still present today, is smaller but very similar in style to the famous Almoravid minbar of the Kutubiyya Mosque which was crafted earlier that century in Cordoba.
-It was quite likely made by Andalucian craftsman too, or by Moroccan craftsmen following in the same tradition, and was commissioned by Yaqub al-Mansour, who likely wished to emulate the earlier Almoravid minbar.
+It was quite likely made by Andalucian craftsman too, or by Moroccan craftsmen following in the same tradition, and was commissioned by Yaqub al-Mansur, who likely wished to emulate the earlier Almoravid minbar.

 The minbar is smaller than its famous predecessor (measuring 2.87 meters high, 2.25 meters long, and 76 cm wide) but also displays remarkable artistic quality.
 The minbar is made of wood (including ebony and other expensive woods), is decorated via a mix of marquetry and inlaid carved decoration, just like its famous predecessor.
 The main decorative pattern along its major surfaces on either side is centered around eight-pointed stars, from which bands of decorated with ivory and bone inlay then interweave and repeat the same pattern across the rest of the surface.
 The spaces between these bands form other geometric shapes which are filled with wood panels of intricately carved arabesques.

 Qibla orientation of the mosque

 The mosque, like other Almohad and medieval mosques in the early western Islamic world, is not actually oriented towards the "true" qibla used today (i.e. the direction of the shortest distance to the Kaaba in Mecca).
-Its qibla is oriented towards the south with an azimuth (from the true north) of 159 degrees whereas the true qibla, seen in modern mosques, is 91 degrees (towards the east).
+Its qibla is oriented towards the south with an azimuth (from the true north) of 159 degrees, whereas the true qibla, seen in modern mosques, is 91 degrees (towards the east).
 This is due to historical debates about the direction of the qibla in far western Islamic lands like Morocco and al-Andalus; as a result, the qibla orientation of Marrakesh's mosques varies depending on the historical period in which they were built.